noenomblot/ADA_P3-jekyll/_includes/intra_cluster_analysis.md

     </figcaption>
   </figure>

-  The daily activity in the cluster predictably increases over time if only due to increased size of reddit itself.
+  The daily activity in the cluster predictably increases over time if only due to increased size of Reddit itself.
 The analysis shows some strong peaks, though we were unable to relate them to a specific event.
 No event is dominating enough for it to be easily visible on the temporal graph and the amount of posts increases near linearly over time.

   <figure id="fig-sliding-event-intensity-entertainment">
     <div class="plotly-embed">